docs.unity3d.com

 Option Description

 Node Library Use the Node Library list to add or remove nodes and their assemblies in Visual Scripting.
 You must add any new types to your Type Options after you add new nodes to Visual Scripting.
 You must also regenerate your Node Library after you add or remove nodes.
-See Regenerate Nodes, below.
+Refer to Regenerate Nodes, below.

 Regenerate Nodes Regenerate your Node Library to make all nodes available for use in a project.